ManageIQ/azure-armrest/README.md

 ## Subscriptions

+As of version 0.4.0 you a subscription ID is not longer strictly necessary in the Configuration constructor, but almost all service classes require it in their own constructor.
+Only the SubscriptionService class does not.

-As of version 0.3.0 you must provide a subscription ID.
-In previous versions, if you did not provide a subscription ID in your configuration object, then the first subscription ID returned from a REST call would be used.
+In version 0.3.x the subscription ID was mandatory.
+Prior to 0.3.x, if you did not provide a subscription ID in your configuration object, then the first subscription ID returned from a REST call would be used.

 ## Notes